COVID-19: Coronavirus FAQs

 How is COVID-19 being spread?

 Someone who is actively sick with COVID-19 can spread the illness to others.
-There are also areas of “community spread” where people have become infected when it is not known how or where they became infected.
-The current understanding is that COVID-19 is spread by droplets expelled when a person coughs or sneezes, that are then inhaled by another person.
-COVID-19 can also be spread by touching a surface or object that has the virus on it and then touching one’s own mouth, nose or eyes.
+There also are areas of “community spread” where people have become infected and it is not known how or where they became infected.
+The current understanding is that COVID-19 is spread by droplets expelled when a person coughs or sneezes.
+These are then inhaled by another person.
+COVID-19 also can be spread by touching a surface or object that has the virus on it and then touching one’s own mouth, nose or eyes.

 What are some ways I can protect myself and others?